Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 Collectibles should have at least exportable variable that defines its points value.
 Beyond that is up to any developers.
 They should also not (usually) impact on physics - that is, they do not slow the player down on impact or the like.
 They should be `Area2D`s.

 Collectibles are kept check of by two variables, `collectibles` and `collectibles_lives`.
 The latter variable is used to keep track of how many items towards the next life bonus the player has collected.
-By default the player is not aware of what this variable's value is.
+By default the player is not aware of what `collectibles_lives`'s value is.

 ## Powerups